Lev-TS/fm-fsfe-v2/readme.md

   - `:wq` - save and exit
   - `:q` - exit VIM
 - to delete line, push `ESC` and type:
-  - `dd` - delete line recardless of the cursor position
+  - `dd` - delete line regardless of the cursor position
   - `D` - delete all text from the cursor position to the end of the line
   - `dl` - delete all text from the current position to the end of the screen